mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 Luke, as our State Leader of Communication Technologies, wanted to replicate the exciting experience of Amateur Radio Contesting.
-Much like like fishing, the joy of contesting is found in making contact with another radio station, exchanging callsigns, location, and a custom serial identifier, before searching for another contact - the station with the most contacts wins the contest, so speed and effiency are rewarded.
+Much like like fishing, the joy of contesting is found in making contact with another radio station, exchanging callsigns, location, and a custom serial identifier, before searching for another contact - the station with the most contacts wins the contest, so speed and efficiency are rewarded.
 Contests had already proved interesting and exciting to our Youth members, so why not simulate the experience as a next-generation wide game[^WideGame]?
 In its simplest form, scouts would use two-way radios to receive instructions and relay information while running around a park.